-In 2002, British Columbia had 33 per cent of the total number of UFO sightings reported in Canada, showing a significant over-representation based on population alone.
-This is thought to be due to the successful public education and awareness campaign in BC by two major UFO organizations, UFOBC and HBCCUFO.
-Ontario and Quebec together constitute more than 60 per cent of Canada's population, but had only about 33 per cent of the total number of UFO reports in 2002, and this percentage does not vary much from year to year.
-Only 30 cases were reported east of Quebec in 2002.
-About 4.5 per cent of all Canadian UFO reports came from the Yukon, Northwest Territories and Nunavut in 2002, still more than might be expected if sightings were somehow tied to population.
-In 2002, the numbers of UFO reports in BC and Nova Scotia were the highest ever recorded over more than a decade.
+In 2003, British Columbia had more than 45 per cent of the total number of UFO sightings reported in Canada, a substantial over-representation based on population alone.
+Ontario and Quebec together constitute more than 60 per cent of Canada's population, but had less than 30 per cent of the total number of UFO reports in 2003.
+Only 31 cases were reported east of Quebec in 2003.
+In 2003, the numbers of UFO reports in BC, Alberta, Ontario and Quebec were the highest ever recorded.

 In addition, the geographical names of UFO sighting locations were examined for trends.
 Many cities were found to have multiple reports, and these are noted in the following table.
-It should be noted that some of these are really suburbs of larger metropolitan areas.
+Large metropolitan areas include their suburbs.

 Canadian Cities with the Most UFO Reports